Financial Validation for Investors and Developers

 Feasibility is a decision framework.
 It determines whether a project should proceed, be restructured, or be rejected entirely, based on measurable financial outcomes rather than assumptions.

-It represents the final stage in a disciplined development adisory framework:
+It represents the final stage in a disciplined development advisory framework:

 For investors and developers operating in Bali and similar emerging markets, this stage is not optional.
 It is the primary mechanism for protecting capital, controlling risk, and ensuring that projected returns are grounded in defensible assumptions.